gdiaz384/py3TranslateLLM/README.md

 ###  Guide: Installing and managing Python library versions with `pip`:

-- `python --version` #Find out what major python version is installed.
+- `python --version` #Find out what major Python version is installed.
 3.5, 3.6, 3.7, etc and where it is located.
     - `where python` #Windows.
     - `which python` #Linux.
         - If `python` is a symlink, as is the norm, then follow it to the target: